awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 1. In the **App build specification** section, choose **Edit**\.

 1. Add the environment variable to your build command\.
 You should now be able to access your environment variable during your next build\.
+This example changes the npm's behavior \(`BUILD_ENV`\) and adds an API token \(`TWITCH_CLIENT_ID`\) for an external service to an environment file for later use:

    ```
    build:
      commands:
        - npm run build:$BUILD_ENV
+       - echo "TWITCH_CLIENT_ID=$TWITCH_CLIENT_ID" >> backend/.env
    ```

+Each command in your build configuration is executed inside a Bash shell\.
+For more information on working with environment variables in Bash, see [Shell Expansions](https://www.gnu.org/software/bash/manual/html_node/Shell-Expansions.html#Shell-Expansions) in the GNU Bash Manual\.

 ## Create a new backend environment with authentication parameters for social sign\-in<a name="creating-a-new-backend-environment-with-authentication-parameters"></a>